learn-co-curriculum/phase-0-javascript-events-acting-on-events-lab/README.md

 and we recommend you use them as well.

 This pattern, when you first encounter it, is tricky to wrap your head around.
-Don't worry if it doesn't make total sense yet &mdash; it will become clearer as you continue through the curriculum.
+Don't worry if it doesn't make total sense yet — it will become clearer as you continue through the curriculum.
 You might also want to read the excellent accepted answer in [this Stack Overflow thread][so].